SUPER (computer program)

-Simplified Universal Player Encoder & Recorder (SUPER) is a closed-source adware front end for open-source software video players and encoders provided by the FFmpeg, MEncoder, MPlayer, x264, ffmpeg2theora, musepack, Monkey's Audio, True Audio, WavPack, libavcodec, and the Theora/Vorbis RealProducer plugIn projects.
+Simplified Universal Player Encoder & Recorder (SUPER) is a closed-source front end for open-source software video players and encoders provided by the FFmpeg, MEncoder, MPlayer, x264, ffmpeg2theora, musepack, Monkey's Audio, True Audio, WavPack, libavcodec, and the Theora/Vorbis RealProducer plugIn projects.
 It was first released in 2005.
 SUPER provides a graphical user interface to these back-end programs, which use a command-line interface.

 Features

 SUPER can manipulate and produce many multimedia file formats supported by its back-end programs.

 As of 2016, SUPER has a built-in enhanced 3D Video Converter & Recorder engine.

 The proposed 3D variations are 3D Anaglyph, Polarized or Shutter side-by-side.

 v2017.Build.71+3D+Recorder (April 7, 2017) offers the following encoding modes: